habuka036/wakame-vdc-wiki/en/install-guide.md

   * A machine running [Centos](http://www.centos.org) 6.4 with x86 64 bit processor architecture.
 This can be either bare metal or a virtual machine.
 Instances are going to run as
 [OpenVZ](http://openvz.org/Main_Page) containers so you don't need to worry about nested virtualization.

-  * About 2 gigabytes of disk space available in the `/opt` directory.
+  * About two gigabytes of disk space available in the `/opt` directory.
 Wakame-vdc itself and its demo images are going to be placed there.

   * One gigabyte of RAM memory should be more than enough for Wakame-vdc to run in this simple demo environment.